friedporkdumplings/2026_recuriting_dashboard/README.md

 - Added filters for **industry** and **company priority**.
 - Added quick filters for **🔥 Apply ASAP** and **Priority A**.
 - Added source-health tracking so one broken company feed does not kill the entire refresh.
-- Added a weighted fit score customized to Jae's resume and career targets.
+- Added a weighted fit score customized to resume and career targets.

 ## Fit score